sbangalore/sbangalore.github.io/about.md

 - Software - how to build
 - Finance - how to price
 - Sales - how to sell

-Other things I like
 - Powerlifting (1200 lbs atm)
 - Snowboarding
-  - Food
-  - Basketball
 - Boxing (learning)
-  - Poker
 - Enjoying time with my cat

 ![Toothless](https://i.imgur.com/jSKgsYU.jpg =250)